-Regenerative cell therapy isn’t FDA approved.
+At the current time, regenerative cell therapy isn’t approved by the United States Food and Drug Administration (FDA).
 However, the U.S. Department of Health and Human Services has called regenerative medicine “the next evolution of medical treatments.”
-They further note: “This revolutionary technology has the potential to develop therapies for previously untreatable diseases and conditions.”
+They further note that “this revolutionary technology has the potential to develop therapies for previously untreatable diseases and conditions.”

-The researchers and scientists at GIOSTAR Chicago adhere to the scientific and ethical guidelines set up by the National Institute of Health (NIH), International Society for Stem Cell Research (ISSCR), and International Society for Cell & Gene Therapy (ISCT).
+The researchers and scientists at GIOSTAR Chicago adhere to the scientific and ethical guidelines established by the National Institute of Health (NIH), International Society for Stem Cell Research (ISSCR), and International Society for Cell & Gene Therapy (ISCT).

 Opinions and statements offered on this website are for informational and educational purposes only, and not meant to serve as medical advice.
 At GIOSTAR Chicago, the specialists offer certain investigational treatments using adipose or bone marrow from your own cells, which is known as an autologous transplant.
 Surgical procedures aren’t conducted, nor are experimental medications used.

 GIOSTAR Chicago doesn’t claim that the application of regenerative cell therapy can cure, treat, or prevent any medical condition or hematological disorder.
-The specialists at GIOSTAR recommend you conduct your own research on regenerative cell therapy to help you reach your own informed decision as to whether you may benefit from treatment.
+The specialists at GIOSTAR recommend that all patients educate themselves on regenerative cell therapy to help you reach your own informed decision as to whether you may benefit from treatment.
 Participation in regenerative cell therapy at GIOSTAR Chicago is a voluntary decision, including for those who participate in clinical studies.

 The testimonials, statements, and opinions presented on this website are only applicable to the individuals themselves.
 Your exact results may vary from what others have experienced, including the patient testimonials found on this website.
 The primary goal at GIOSTAR Chicago is to create a positive change for the human race, from research to treatment.